 Dimensions: 7.75 x 0.5 x 10 inches | Format: Ruled, dotted, square, plain, mixed | Page count: 192

 The Leuchtturm1917 Medium A5 Dotted Hardcover Notebook checks all of our boxes, with a manageable size and quality dotted pages.
 There’s a folder in the back for added organization, and you can choose from over 24 colors.
 If you’re looking for something that offers a little more guidance for beginners, check out the Scribbles That Matter A5 Dotted Journal.
 It has key code pages, index pages, dotted numbered pages, and two color-coded bookmarks to help you learn the art of bullet journaling.

 What to Look for in a Bullet Journal

-As for the cover, select a design you love and will happily gravitate towards every day.
+There’s no right or wrong binding style for your bullet journal; it’s all personal preference.
+Saddle-stitched notebooks allow the booklet to lay flat, while coil or wire binding makes for extra easy page-turning.
+As for the cover, select a design that you love and will happily gravitate toward every day.
 Perhaps a plain design that you can monogram or personalize with your own doodles and designs will suit your fancy.
 When choosing between hardcover or softcover, again, it’s all about personal preference.
 Hardcover tends to be more durable, but softcovers are generally thinner, making them easier to throw in your purse.